siddhant-parmar/DataScienceProjects/employee-turnover-predictor/README.md

 4. Create interactive, GUI components in Jupyter notebooks using widgets.

 __This was my first attempt towards a Data Science Project.__

+Note: The Project can be viewed by clicking on the .ipynb file.